 Children grow at different rates at different times, so it is not always easy to tell if a child is overweight.
 If you are worried that your child has unhealthy weight gain, here are some actions to consider:

-• Get the whole family involved: If there are concerns about weight, work on changing the home environment without talking about your worries - let your child's body grow into the one that is right for them.
+- Get the whole family involved.
+If there are concerns about weight, work on changing the home environment without talking about your worries - let your child's body grow into the one that is right for them.
 Could you try preparing home meals more often and eat out less?
 Having chips in the cupboard less?
 Organizing more family fun adventures outside?

-• Talk to a health care professional: A pediatric dietitian can review eating and activity habits and make suggestions on how to make positive changes.
+- Talk to a health care professional.
+A pediatric dietitian can review eating and activity habits and make suggestions on how to make positive changes.
 If you are worried about underlying medical problems, speak to your physician.
 Make sure to consult them as well if your child starts obsessing about weight, or gains a lot of weight in a short period of time.
 If you are worried about health professionals discussing weight around your child, set up an appointment without your child present to discuss your concerns first.

 Some medications can affect your child's eating habits and may result in weight gain.
-If your child is experiencing an increase in appetite due to medication, learn more here
+If your child is experiencing an increase in appetite due to medication, learn more here.

 If your child loses a lot of weight, or seems to have unusual eating habits, contact your physician for an assessment.
 Low weight carries other health concerns.
 For more information on disordered eating behaviours visit the Kelty Eating Disorders website.
+You could also check out relevant content on the Foundry Website or share it with your youth.